BrainhackMTL/psy6983_2021/content/en/modules/python_visualization/index.md

        Label the axes
        Add a legend

-**Exercice 2** Using a pairwise plot, compare the distributions of age, viq, and piq with respect to dx_group.
+**Exercise 2** Using a pairwise plot, compare the distributions of age, viq, and piq with respect to dx_group.

         Set a palette
         Set style to ticks
         Set context to paper
         Suppress the dx_group variable from being on the plot

-**Exercice 3** Using a violin plot separate out viq as a function of sex and dx_group.
+**Exercise 3** Using a violin plot separate out viq as a function of sex and dx_group.

         Different dx_group should be on each half of each violin The x-axis should reflect the different sex categories.